 Living on campus is more than just a place for you to stay; it is an opportunity to join a vibrant community–a place where you belong.

 Being a member of the Shepherd University community means more than just going to classes.
 It also means getting involved and making a difference, both for you and for others.
 Studies have shown that students who live on campus graduate at higher rates, with higher grades, are more involved, and report enjoying their college experiences more.
-There’s a place for you on campus: introverts and extraverts; from small towns and large cities; professional studies majors, a liberal arts majors or those who are still deciding.
+There’s a place for you on campus: introverts and extroverts; from small towns and large cities; professional studies majors, liberal arts majors, or those who are still deciding.

 Having almost 100 professional, graduate, and undergraduate staff members, we are here to support you and your journey through learning towards graduation.

 Residence Life fosters a safe and comfortable living-learning community that furthers the mission of Shepherd University.
 We advocate for and adapt to the changing needs of students through the continuous enhancement of facilities, programs, and services.
 We empower students to develop as citizens through the exploration of individual freedoms, autonomy, and accountability to themselves and the community.